Stock of the Day

 Here are some ways that investors could benefit from investing in ServiceNow, Inc.:

-• The company has a robust market capitalization of $164.10 billion, suggesting it is a well-established player in the information technology services sector, which can provide a sense of security for investors.
+• With a market capitalization of over $209 billion, ServiceNow, Inc. is positioned as a leader in the information technology services sector, which can provide stability for investors.

 ServiceNow Bear Case